View-Consistent Hierarchical 3D Segmentation Using Ultrametric Feature Fields: Method

 \subsubsection{Improving Depth with Segmentation}

-In our approach, the 3D structure of the scene helps resolve conflicts in segmentation cues.
-Can segmentation cues also help us resolve ambiguity in 3D structure?
+Our approach shows that the 3D structure of a scene can resolve conflicts in segmentation cues.
+Conversely, can segmentation cues help resolve ambiguity in 3D structure?
 To explore this possibility, we add an assumption that regions belonging to the same semantic mask have smoothly changing depth.
-We propose a regularization term that penalizes changes in curvature (\ie the third derivative of depth) within a segment.
+We propose a regularization that penalizes changes in curvature (\ie the third derivative of depth) within a segment.
 Concretely, at each training iteration, we sample $k_{depth}$ local patches of $4 \times 4$ pixels, ensuring that each sampled patch lies within one of the SAM's finest-grained mask predictions.
 The depth continuity loss is defined as

-Here, $\Delta \theta$ represents the ray angle difference between adjacent pixels, $t$ denotes a threshold, and $P_D$ consists all sampled pixels for depth continuity loss, with $p_0, \ldots, p_3$ denoting adjacent pixels in a row or column.
-To mitigate the impact of the depth continuity loss on density convergence, we only apply this loss from the midpoint of the training process. \cref{fig:depth continuity} presents a visual comparison of depth estimation with and without the depth continuity loss.
+where $\Delta \theta$ represents the ray angle difference between adjacent pixels, $t$ denotes a threshold, and $P_D$ contains the sampled pixels, with $p_0, \ldots, p_3$ denoting adjacent pixels in a row or column.
+For training stability, we start using this loss halfway through training. \cref{fig:depth continuity} presents the benefits of the depth continuity loss.